 - OSHA’s Bloodborne Pathogens standard (29 CFR 1910.1030) applies to occupational exposure to human blood and other potentially infectious materials.
 Typically, this does not include respiratory secretions.
 However, the provisions of the standard offer a framework that may help control some sources of the virus, including exposures to body fluids not covered by the standard.

 Learn more about your employer’s responsibilities to you during the COVID-19 pandemic here.

 What should you do if your employer does not provide adequate PPE?

 What happens if your boss refuses to provide you with adequate PPE, in direct contravention of what the law requires?
 Fortunately, injured workers might be able to take action.

 Generally, if an employer has workers’ compensation insurance, then this insurance provides the only benefits that an injured worker can obtain.
 Workers’ compensation will cover necessary medical care and a portion of lost wages.

 If an employer does have workers’ compensation insurance, then Texas statute 408.001 allows surviving spouses and children to bring a lawsuit for exemplary damages (punitive damages) if a loved one has died because of an employer’s gross negligence.
-Refusing to provide protective safety equipment in violation of the law probably gives you grounds under the statute to sue.
+Refusing to provide protective safety equipment in violation of the law may give you grounds under the statute to sue.

-The Austin, Texas legal team at DC Law has years of experience helping injured workers get the compensation they need.
-If you have suffered an injury, and if you believe your employer’s refusal to provide protective equipment is to blame, reach out to us today.
-We offer clients a free consultation to discuss your case.
-Please call 512-220-1800.
+Our legal team at DC Law has years of experience helping injured workers get the compensation they need.
+If you have suffered an injury, and if you believe your employer’s refusal to provide protective equipment is to blame, reach out to us today for a free consultation.